-Registration now open for the 2017 Musselshell WAWG Tour!
+Registration now open for the 2017 Musselshell Watershed Projects Tour!

-Registration includes evening receptions and the opportunity to stay at the beautiful Barnsion in Harlowton.
-The Barnsion offers shared rooms, onsite camping, or the the option to hook up trailers.
-If you would like coordinate your own stay, MWCC has a block of rooms at the CountrySide Inn in Harlowton.
-Meals will be covered by MWCC, and includes catering from local establishments!
+Registration includes evening receptions and the opportunity to stay at the Barnsion in Harlowton.
+The Barnsion offers shared rooms, onsite camping, or the the option to hook up trailers, and is a popular wedding destination for people across Montana and the United States.
+Registration covers the cost of staying at the Barnsion, but prepare to share a room!
+If you would like coordinate your own stay, MWCC has a block of rooms at the CountrySide Inn located in Harlowton.
+However, rooms reserved at the Inn will not be covered by the registration fee.
+Meals will be provided by MWCC, and includes catering from local establishments.
 If you have any questions or want more information, please email firstname.lastname@example.org.
-Special thanks to Laura Nowlin and Mark Ockey for their enthusiastic work organizing this event.

 Regular registration- $60